joreilly/ClimateTraceKMP/README.md

-Kotlin Multiplatform project to show data from https://climatetrace.org/data.
+Kotlin/Compose Multiplatform project to show data from https://climatetrace.org/data.

+Running on
+* iOS
+* Android
+* Desktop
+* Web

-Development has only just started on this and making it public at this point as reproducer for issue reported in https://kotlinlang.slack.com/archives/CDFP59223/p1701968310319679
+Development has only just started on the project and making it public at this point as reproducer for issue reported in https://kotlinlang.slack.com/archives/CDFP59223/p1701968310319679

 <br>
 Code uses Ktor to request data from remote endpoint and includes basic Compose Multiplatform UI (showing for Web and Desktop below).
 Same Compose code also